astronomer/astronomer-cosmos/docs/dbt/connections.rst

         When creating a connection object in Airflow, the top-level ``database`` is passed through the *Schema* parameter (see ``Schema`` section in the `OSS Airflow Docs <https://airflow.apache.org/docs/apache-airflow-providers-amazon/stable/connections/redshift.html#configuring-the-connection>`_).
         Due to this, there is no field for a default schema so it needs to be passed when the Cosmos class is instantiated via the ``dbt_args`` parameter.
-If desired, the database can also be overriden here (but a default value must still be included when creating the Airflow connection):
+If desired, the database can also be overridden here (but a default value must still be included when creating the Airflow connection):

         .. code-block:: python